 Try this experiment: quadruple your rates and see what happens.

-New Mindset: “The right clients always pay what I ask.”
+New Money Mindset Affirmation: “The right clients always pay what I ask.”

 6. You Hold Back